Website speed and performance comes up a lot for us here at FatLab as we both host and maintain sites on behalf of our clients.

 - Minify and compress your CSS files.

 - Inlining critical CSS.
-This means only including only the CSS necessary for rendering the above-the-fold content on your page.
+This means only including the CSS necessary for rendering the above-the-fold content on your page.

 Render-blocking CSS can be a significant bottleneck when it comes to website performance.
 By using some of the techniques above, you can help reduce the impact of this issue and improve the overall speed of your site.